UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 layout: post
 title: The Future Of Traveling
 subtitle: A Journey Of Inner Transformation
-image_path:
+image_path: /uploads/the-future-of-traveling-cuba.jpg
-banner: /uploads/the-future-of-traveling.jpg
+banner: /uploads/the-future-of-traveling-cuba.jpg
-image-alt: The future of traveling
+image-alt: The future of traveling cuba
 snippet: "We travel not only to  move, but because we want to 'be moved'"
 author-photo: /images/blog/author/ulla.jpg
 author-name: Ulla